strapdata/elassandra/docs/elassandra/source/search_over_cql.rst

 Executing Elasticsearch queries through through the Cassandra CQL driver provides several benefits:

 * Eliminates the needs for an HTTP load balancer because the drivers are cluster aware and will load balance for you.
-* Simplify the development of your application.
+* Simplify the development of your application by using the same Data Access Objects for CQL and Elasticsearch requests.
 * Get integrated security with Cassandra authentication and TLS encryption.
+* Manage the Elasticsearch scrolling through the CQL paging.

 Configuration
 .............

 To enable Elasticsearch query over CQL:

-* Add the following system property to your cassandra-env.sh and restart your nodes :
+* Set the Cassandra CQL query handler with the system property ``cassandra.custom_query_handler_class`` in your cassandra-env.sh and restart your nodes:

 .. code::